 Birds That Should Be Mascots

-While it is possible that any bird might be a mascot somewhere, some types of birds do not get the widespread recognition they deserve.
-Amazing birds that deserve more prominent mascot status include…
+While any bird might be a mascot somewhere, some types of birds do not get the widespread recognition they deserve.
+Amazing birds that deserve more prominent mascot status include:

 - Hummingbirds: These tiny flying jewels are nearly universally loved, and despite their small size, they have mighty attitudes and abilities that would be well suited to any mascot.
 Their speed and beauty are other great attributes any mascot could appreciate.